Yonaba/strictness/docs/tutorial.md

 require "strictness"
 ````

 From now on, it will no longer be possible to create/assign globals.
-The floowing code:
+The following code:

 ```lua
 require "strictness"